ryanGill8120/nlp-review-sentiment-analysis/README.md

 For instance using the image above, the model is allowed access to the data from the previous factorization.
 So when trying to predict x<sub>3</sub> a normal AR factorization would simply be 1 -> 2 -> 3 -> 4.
 However XLNet will consider all permutations for a factorization (we don't even have all of them in the image) as the prediction is passed through its layers before making a prediction for that particular node.
 Naturally, making a prediction given the permutation in the top-left of the image will be difficult, however, the model is allowed more data in other permutations, thereby fine-tuning its ability to make an accurate prediction.

 ### XLNet Model Architecture:

+In the research, almost all general architectural choices were made with hopes of using BERT models as a standard of comparison.
+Thus, XLNet chose not only to base their augmentation on existing BERT and AR strategies, but even implemented their model with the same number of layers as BERT.

+The main challenges presented by XLNet:
+- Level of permutation is costly
+- Need to make a prediction on a token while using previous factorization predictions in *only one pass through the model*

+Though the costliness of XLNet can really only be solved by hardware and time, the research team employed an engineering approach to solve the second problem.
+They call it a *Masked Two-Stream Attention* wherein they implement two hidden layers in their transformers instead of the traditional one.
+The difference being on (h) is initialized with the embedding of tokens at and before its position, and the second (g) is not initialized immediatly and is only allowed to look at tokens from previous layers/factorizations.

 ### XLNet Results with IMDB